Skip to content

 "action": "terminate",

-"reason": "A single process is using the port, so targeted termination is a reasonable next step.",
+"reason": "A single app-style development process is holding the port, so a targeted stop is a reasonable next step.",

 "risk": "low"